remotivelabs/remotivebroker-bootstrap/configuration_distributed/README.md

 # Get going with distributed setup

 Distributed setup allows chaining devices enabling muliple physical ports.
-Typically a scenario would be where the host has not enough can ports.
+Typically a scenario would be where the host has not enough CAN ports.

 The connected devices can be of different kind.
 Linux machines can coexist with Raspberry pie:s.